Liskeard and Caradon Railway: Construction

 Construction started at once; it seems that it was mostly carried out by direct labour under Coad's control.
 Some modifications to the route were required as Coad's original alignment was found to be impracticable in certain details.
 Work started at the Cheesewring, and the permanent way used stone block sleepers, the stone blocks being procured at Cheesewring itself.
 Lower down, serious problems were encountered in gaining possession of land from the Duchy of Cornwall, who were demanding very high prices for the land.
 The railway construction was costing more than had been estimated, and at the same time some subscribers were not responding to calls on shares they had taken up.
 The Company found itself unable to pay the Duchy's price.

-Loans were taken out – apparently beyond what was authorised in the Act – and to obtain some income the Company decided to open the railway as far as they could, down to Tremabe, on 28 November 1844.
+Loans were taken out – apparently beyond what was authorised in the act – and to obtain some income the company decided to open the railway as far as they could, down to Tremabe, on 28 November 1844.
 It is not clear how attractive the short railway transit was, involving an additional trans-shipment to road transport there.

 The line was finally extended to Moorswater, opening about 8 March 1846 – the date is not certain.
 The proposed Tokenbury branch was not built, no doubt due to lack of funds.
 The tunnels originally contemplated were also avoided, but there was a rope worked incline at Gonamena to climb towards Cheesewring.

-The construction had cost £27,000; about £11,000 of that was beyond the sum authorised by Parliament; by an Act of 25 June 1847 further capital of £10,500 and loans of £3,500 were authorised.
+The construction had cost £27,000; about £11,000 of that was beyond the sum authorised by Parliament; by the Liskeard and Caradon Railway Amendment Act 1847 (10 & 11 Vict. c. lxii) of 25 June 1847 further capital of £10,500 and loans of £3,500 were authorised.

 Early years

 The new railway was operated by gravity and horse traction; Murray's handbook said in 1856:

 Towards evening the produce of the mines and quarries is brought down to Moorswater in detached trucks, which follow one another in succession, under the control of breaksmen, and are drawn back the next day by horses.

 Because of this tidal flow arrangement, frequent passing loops were not necessary.
-Contrary to what was contemplated before the Act, the Company was its own carrier, with the possible exception of the granite traffic from Cheesewring.
+Contrary to what was originally contemplated the company was its own carrier, with the possible exception of the granite traffic from Cheesewring.